ilmax/site/content/post/ace-the-az-104/index.md

 >Make sure you're not using dumps because it can invalidate all your certifications and prohibit you to take new ones ever again.

-Microsoft sponsors the [MeasureUp](https://www.mindhub.com/az-104-microsoft-azure-administrator-microsoft-official-practice-test/p/MU-AZ-104?utm_source=microsoft&utm_medium=certpage&utm_campaign=msofficialpractice) one, if you wanna a safe bet, go with this.
+Microsoft sponsors the [MeasureUp](https://www.mindhub.com/az-104-microsoft-azure-administrator-microsoft-official-practice-test/p/MU-AZ-104?utm_source=microsoft&utm_medium=certpage&utm_campaign=msofficialpractice) one, so that will set you up for success.

 ## Tips
 Here's a collection of tips that helped me get the certification.